buse974/Dms/README.md

 ```
 ### Local file config

 Copy and paste the following configuration in your `config/autoloader/local.php`.
-You can find these configuration in `<application_path>/vendor/buse974/dms/config/local.php.dist`
+You can find this configuration in `<application_path>/vendor/buse974/dms/config/local.php.dist`

 ```php
 'dms-conf' => array(